faizanscommunit/faizanscommunit/README.md

 # Faizanscommunit
 ### Our Services:
-- Complete Setup file for your Software / program
+- Complete the Setup file for your Software/program
-- Complete Web Developement
+- Complete Web Development
 - Convert Python Script into exe format
 - Solve errors in your Django Site
 - Solve errors in Python Script